 Number of Heating Hot-Water Plant Requests ≤ I for 3 minutes, or

-OAT>HW-LOT + 1°F, or
+OAT>HW-LOT + [UNITS [0.5°C] [1°F]], or

 The Boiler plant enable schedule is inactive.

 Heating Hot-Water Plant Requests are generated by coil control valves.
 If the plant serves critical valves whose positions are not known to the plant controller, e.g. pneumatic controls, the Heating Hot-Water Plant Request variable can be set to 1 manually by the operator such that the plant is enabled strictly based on OAT lockout and schedule per subsequent logic.